1. The pukak.

-If the temperature of snow is warmer than -10 degrees C, it will not squeak when you walk on it.
+If the temperature of snow is warmer than -10 Celsius, it will not squeak when you walk on it.
 This is because the pressure of your footstep partially melts the snow under it, allowing water to flow under your footfall.
-When the snow is colder than -10 C, the pressure from your weight crushes the ice crystals beneath your boot making that squeaking, or creaking, sound.
+When it is colder than -10, the pressure from your weight crushes the ice crystals beneath your boot making that squeaking, or creaking, sound.

 4. When snow falls as a ball.

 This is known as a graupel or a snow grain or, most commonly, as sleet.
-Rime ice, that white stuff that coats tree limbs, is balls of white ice that form when fog droplets freeze at -2 to -8 degrees C. Rime ice, similar to hoar frost, builds up on tree branches and aircraft control surfaces.
+Rime ice, that white stuff that coats tree limbs, is balls of white ice that form when fog droplets freeze at -2 to -8 Celsius.
 Hard rime is hard to shake off surfaces.
 Soft rime is feathery or spiky.

 Snowflakes are really condensed water vapour which freezes directly into ice crystals.
 The simplest snowflake is a hexagonal prism, with a top and a bottom (basal facets) and six sides (prism facets).
 Snowflakes also form as hexagonal lattice crystals.
 As the snow crystal moves through the air, it tends to collide with objects, which causes a bump to form, usually at the corners first.
 These bumps then pick up new water molecules causing the bump to “grow” into branches.
 The branches pick up bumps and grow into side branches and so on.
 The final shape and how the branches form depends on temperature and humidity.